 Darlington Keep Fit Association’s regular sessions take place every Thursday evening from 7.30pm to 9pm. at St Thomas Aquinas Church Hall, choreographed by Catherine Gilsenan, and every Tuesday evening from 7.30pm to 9pm at Sadberge Village Hall, choreographed by Margaret Marston.

 - £3.50 per session with a view to membership if liked

 Darlington Orchestra is a community group that performs two major concerts each year.
 The group meets during Darlington school term-times at St Thomas Aquinas Church Hall, North Road, Darlington, on Tuesdays from 7.15pm to 9pm.

 There are no auditions although a playing ability of at least Grade IV and good sight-reading ability is recommended.
-Visit the orchestra website for details of current vacancies in the brass section.
+Annual subscription is £45, with discounts for full-time students.

 If you are interested in joining, please email firstname.lastname@example.org for information about vacancies.

 The Campaign to Protect Rural England, CPRE Darlington, meets in the Upstairs Restaurant, Dolphin Centre, Darlington, at 6.30 pm.
 Meetings are informal and usually held the third Tuesday in the month.
 They cover mainly planning applications and so give the opportunity to air any views on issues which could affect your quality of life.

 - Please ring 01325 485107 to check dates and inform them of your attendance